جامعة النجاح الوطنية

 • 10621410

-Principles of computer aided design and manufacturing.
-Computer aided design: Transformation and manipulation of objects, description of curves and surfaces, solid modeling, and optimization techniques.
-Implementation of finite element method techniques for analysis of trusses, heat conduction, and dynamics.
-Computer integrated manufacturing and implementation of a CAD/ CAM system.
+Principles of computer aided design and manufacturing. computer aided design: transformation and manipulation of objects, description of curves and surfaces, solid modeling, and optimization techniques. implementation of finite element method techniques for analysis of trusses, heat conduction, and dynamics. computer integrated manufacturing and implementation of a cad/ cam system.

 3